Paws, Waves & Freedom: A Complete Guide to The Original Dog Beach in San Diego

 - For a complete guide to traveling with your pet, including airline policies and road trip tips, read our Paws & Away guide.

-The Original Dog Beach is not merely a place to let your dog run free.
+The Original Dog Beach is not just a place to let your dog run.
 It is a living piece of American pet culture, a community landmark born from the love and determination of locals who believed their dogs deserved a piece of the California dream too.
-Pack the leash away, roll down the windows, and point the car toward Ocean Beach.
+Pack the leash for the drive, roll the windows down, and point the car toward Ocean Beach.
 Your dog will thank you for it.